Induction of Labour

 Monitoring During Induction

-Once contraction begins after induction → cardiotocography monitoring
+Once contraction begins after induction → offer cardiotocography monitoring

 - If normal and low risk → switch to intermittent auscultation